Scientific Name

 How to Grow and Care

-Crassulas are easy to grow, but they are susceptible to mealybugs and fungal diseases.
-As with all succulents, overwatering is sure to be fatal.
+Crassulas are easy to grow but susceptible to mealybugs and fungal diseases.
+As with all succulents, overwatering can be fatal.
 So, err on the side of too dry rather than too wet.
 Never let your plant sit in water.
-If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.
+If you water from beneath by letting the plant sit in a saucer of water, ensure to pour off any excess water after a few minutes.

 Learn more at How to Grow and Care for Crassula.